Photo: RIKI JAPOW GUIDE

 BOOTS:K2|MINDBENDE 120

-This setup features skis that are easy to maneuver in powder, lightweight bindings, and lightweight boots that are easy to hike with.
-The MINDBENDE 99Ti skis are not too thick and provide buoyancy in powder.
-The light swing weight makes it easy to maneuver side to side, even in powder.
+This setup features skis that are easy to handle even in powder, lightweight bindings, and lightweight, easy-to-hike boots.
+The MINDBENDE 99Ti skis are not too wide and have good buoyancy in powder.
+They have a light swing weight, making them easy to maneuver from side to side in powder.

-The KINGPIN10 is highly reliable and reduces overall weight underfoot.
-The heel hold provides a secure and stable feel when skiing.
+The KINGPIN10 bindings are highly reliable and reduce the overall weight of your feet.
+They provide a secure and stable heel hold while skiing.

 The MINDBENDER120 boots are easy to put on and take off, even in low temperatures.
-They are extremely light at 1675g, reducing fatigue when hiking.
-The wide 50-degree range of motion allows for larger steps when hiking.
-Switching to alpine skiing is also easy with a single touch.
-The 120 flex provides a supple yet reassuring height and stability when skiing.
+They are also very light at 1675g, reducing fatigue during hikes.
+They have a wide range of motion of 50 degrees forward and backward, allowing for larger strides when hiking.
+Switching to alpine skiing is also easy with a one-touch switch.
+The flex of 120 provides flexibility while offering a secure altitude and stability while skiing.

-[Main guide area] All areas entering from the BC gate at the top of the mountain with the 5th Romance Lift at Kagura Ski Resort / Other: Spring tours of Mt.
-Tateyama, Mt.
-Gassan, Mt.
+[Main Guide Area] All routes entering from the BC gate at the top of the 5th Romance Lift at Kagura Ski Resort / Others: Spring tours of Tateyama, Gassan, Mt.
 Fuji, etc.

 JMGA Ski Guide Stage II